Business valuation

 How a qualified third-party views the Value of a Business

-An accurate business valuation provides so much more than just a number or range of numbers for the value of a business.
+An accurate business valuation provides much more than just a number or range of numbers indicating a business’s value.

-A business valuation is typically used by the seller and buyer of a business but it also touches the other parties assisting in the transaction.
-This includes the business broker or intermediary, any lenders being asked to provide finance for the transaction, the attorney and/or accountant or CPA for the seller and buyer, and other interested parties.
+A business valuation is typically used by the seller and buyer of a business, but it also touches the other parties assisting in the transaction.
+This includes the business broker or intermediary, any lenders being asked to provide finance for the transaction, the attorney and accountant or CPA for the seller and buyer, and other interested parties.

 What are the benefits of a business valuation?

-First and foremost, it builds confidence as it is done by a qualified third party.
-Secondly, it establishes trust so that the viewers of the valuation may not agree with the final number but it allows a rational conversation to take place.
-Thirdly, and equally important, it allows for the parties in the transaction to build a relationship and decide if they can and want to work together to reach an outcome acceptable to both parties.
+First and foremost, it builds confidence, as a qualified third party does.
+Second, it establishes trust so the valuation readers may disagree with the final number but allow a rational conversation.
+Third, and equally important, it will enable the parties in the transaction to build a relationship and decide whether they can and want to work together to reach an acceptable outcome.

 Three Types of Business Valuations

 Every potential transaction (or often there can be a dispute) requires a different type of business valuation.
-Some business valuations can be quite complex so it is critical to get the right valuation for the right purpose.
+Some business valuations can be complex, so getting the correct valuation for the proper purpose is critical.
 In broad terms, there are three types of business valuations:

 1. Broker’s Opinion of Value (BOV)

-If you are the owner of a business considering a sale, you’ll most likely want a Broker’s Opinion of Value (BOV).
-This report brings together a Most Probable Selling Price (MPSP) for the business by using three valuation methods – Market Data, Income, and Cost or Asset Approach.
-This will give you a starting point for setting a price if you are looking to sell or buy a business.
+If a business owner is considering a sale, you’ll most likely want a Broker’s Opinion of Value (BOV).
+This report combines a Most Probable Selling Price (MPSP) for the business using three valuation methods – Market Data, Income, and Cost or Asset Approach.
+This will give you a starting point for setting a price if you want to sell or buy a business.

 To see a sample Brokers Opinion of Value, click here.